TL-Gamma/Perform-Chandail/README.md

 * JSON data saving on SD
 * Communication between ESP32 and a mobile app to send JSON data saved

+To test communication Python programs are used to test the communication

 **For more information see [Documentation](00_Documentation)**